colestrode/fun-and-profit/README.md

 ### [03](examples/03)

-A bot built using `botkit`.
+A bot built using [Botkit](https://github.com/howdyai/botkit).
 More robust error handling, but no reconnection logic if the RTM connection goes down.

 ### [04](examples/04)

-A single-team Slack bot written with Skellington.
+A single-team Slack bot written with [Skellington](https://github.com/colestrode/skellington).
 Will attempt to reconnect to the RTM API if disconnected, much more robust error handling.
 Much less code.

 ### [05](examples/05)